 Gabrielle Moser is a writer, educator and independent curator based in Toronto.
 As an independent curator, she has organized exhibitions for Access Gallery, Gallery TPW, The Morris and Helen Belkin Art Gallery, Oakville Galleries, Vtape, and Xpace.
 Her writing appears in venues including Artforum.com, Art in America, C Magazine, Canadian Art, Fillip, Journal of Visual Culture, Photography & Culture, Prefix Photo and in the book Photography and the Optical Unconscious (Sharon Sliwinski and Shawn Michelle Smith, eds., Duke University Press, 2017).
 Moser has held fellowships and residencies at the Paul Mellon Centre for the Study of British Art, Ryerson Image Centre, the Art Gallery of Ontario, the University of British Columbia and was a Fulbright Visiting Scholar in the department of Modern Culture and Media at Brown University in 2017.
-A founding member of EMILIA–AMALIA, a feminist working group that meets monthly in Toronto, she regularly convenes No Looking After the Internet, a collaborative “looking group” that encourages participants to engage in a form of slow looking.
+She is a founding member of EMILIA–AMALIA, a feminist working group that meets monthly in Toronto, and from 2012-2016, she organized No Looking After the Internet, a collaborative “looking group” that encouraged participants to engage in a form of slow looking.
 She holds a PhD from the art history and visual culture program at York University in Toronto, Canada and is an Assistant Professor in art history at OCAD University.

 PhD 2014 Art History and Visual Culture, York University, Toronto, Canada.

 MA 2009 Art History, Diploma in Curatorial Studies, York University, Toronto, Canada.

 BA 2006 Art History and Nineteenth Century Studies, University of British Columbia, Vancouver, Canada.